Twyn-yr-Odyn

 Twyn-yr-Odyn (Twynyrodyn) is a hamlet in the Vale of Glamorgan, southeast Wales, just beyond the territorial border of western Cardiff.
 It lies just southwest of Culverhouse Cross, very close to Wenvoe and St Lythans.
-The Wenvoe Transmitter is located here.
+The Wenvoe Transmitter is located there.
 It is home to a pub named the Horse and Jockey Inn.

 There is an allotment in the vicinity.